reflection-1/support/README.md

 # support

 Support queues can get overwhelming fast.
-I made this small dashboard to turn a pile of tickets into a clearer picture of what needs attention, what is overdue, and what keeps coming back.
+I made this small dashboard to turn a pile of tickets into a clearer picture of what needs attention, what is overdue and what keeps coming back.

 The tickets are fictional.
-I deliberately based them on familiar team, student, and retail-style tech issues instead of using any real customer or employee information.
+Based on familiar team, student and retail-style tech issues instead of using any real customer or employee information.

 ## What it can do